Citi Bike: 2020s

 Lyft announced in July 2024 that it would increase fares for e-bikes.
 That September, city councilman Lincoln Restler introduced a bill that would set a maximum fee for certain Citi Bike rides.
 Citi Bike announced a further expansion that December as part of phase 3.5, as well as additional stalls in neighborhoods with existing Citi Bike stalls.
 This expansion would bring Citi Bike stalls to Bay Ridge, Brownsville, East New York, and Kensington in Brooklyn; areas west of Flushing Meadows–Corona Park in Queens; and Norwood and Riverdale in the Bronx.
 The first two e-bike charging stations in the Citi Bike network were installed in 2024, and additional charging stations were announced in mid-2025.
 Additional docks in Hoboken were also installed in 2025.
 That June, Mayor Eric Adams ordered that Citi Bike limit the speeds of its electric bikes to 15 mph, prompting the company to rapidly install speedometers on its e-bikes.
 The Adams administration and Lyft officials announced plans that August to implement age verification, preventing riders under 16 years old from renting bikes.
+NYCDOT announced in October 2025 that Citi Bike would expand into Forest Hills, Queens, the next year.

+Lyft's financial data, as provided to NYCDOT, indicates that Citi Bike ran a deficit in 2021 and 2022 (the 2022 deficit being almost $11 million), then profits in 2023 ($1.8 million), 2024 (about $6.8 million), and 2025 ($24.6 million).